BlackBerry shares rally on AT&T launch, takeover hopes

 Another Lenovo executive had made a similar comment when asked about BlackBerry in January.
 That remark had also sparked a rally in BlackBerry shares, but Lenovo said at the time that the executive was only speaking broadly about M&A strategy.

-Analysts are also skeptical that the Canadian government, which in 2010 blocked mining giant BHP Billiton's $39 billion bid for Potash Corp, will easily approve a Chinese acquisition of BlackBerry.
+Analysts are also skeptical that the Canadian government, which in 2010 blocked mining giant BHP Billiton's (BHP.AX) $39 billion bid for Potash Corp (POT.TO), will easily approve a Chinese acquisition of BlackBerry.

 "An acquisition might be difficult," said Morningstar Inc analyst Brian Colello.
 "My understanding is that Canada treats the company and its patents as a bit of a crown jewel and would not rule lightly on a takeover."